Fine structure of 4-critical triangle-free graphs I. Planar graphs with two triangles and 3-colorability of chains: Colorings of the special graphs

 Theorem~\ref{thm-6cyc} has an important consequence for patches. \begin{corollary} Let $G$ be a patch with ring $xaybzc$, and let $H$ be the graph with vertex set $\{x,y,z,v\}$ and edges $xv$, $yv$ and $zv$.
-Then a $3$-coloring of $\{x,y,z\}$ extends to a $3$-coloring of $G$ if and only if it extends to a $3$-coloring of $H$. \end{corollary}
+Then a $3$-coloring of $\{x,y,z\}$ extends to a $3$-coloring of $G$ if and only if it extends to a $3$-coloring of $H$. \end{corollary} \begin{proof} Let $\psi$ be a $3$-coloring of $\{x,y,z\}$ and let $C=xaybzc$ be the ring of $G$.
+If $\psi$ assigns three different colors to the vertices $x$, $y$, and $z$, so that $\psi$ does not extend to a $3$-coloring of $H$, then $\psi$ extends uniquely to a $3$-coloring $\psi'$ of $C$, and $\psi'$ does not extend to a $3$-coloring of the patch $G$ by the second part of Theorem~\ref{thm-6cyc}.
+Hence, $\psi$ does not extend to a $3$-coloring of $G$.